OrchardCMS/OrchardDoc/Documentation/Orchard-1-7-2-Release-Notes.markdown

 ### Upgrading from Orchard 1.7.1

-If you were using the Roles or Comments Workflow Activities you will need to enable the corresponding features
+If you were using the Roles or Comments Workflow Activities you will need to enable the corresponding features:

 * Comments Workflows Activities
 * Roles Workflows Activities